tspence/api-key-generator/README.md

 * The prefix and suffix values determine if the client is sending the wrong API key, or if the key has been truncated.
 * The prefix and suffix also determine which generation of algorithm your key uses.
 * The Key ID is a GUID that can be used to uniquely identify the key in your storage system.
-* Keys can be stored in a database, REDIS, filesystem, or any other persistence mechanism.
+* Salt and hash values can be stored wherever you like, as long as you can fetch them back for validation.
 * The validation and key generation logic are as general purpose as possible so you can fit this library anywhere.

-# Using the API Key Generator

-Still working on this documentation